LastAncientOne/Beverages_Long_Term_Investment/README.md

 #### KO - Coca-Cola
 #### PEP - Pepsi

+#### Use accountant statements: income, balance, and cashflow for analyzing
-#### Use accountant statements and historical price in Excel, python, and Microsoft Azure Machine Learning Studio for Stocks Analysis
+#### Use historical price in Excel, python, and Microsoft Azure Machine Learning Studio for Stocks Analysis

 # Prerequistes